-The ability of flea beetles to maintain large overwintering populations has made them persistent spring pests of mustard and Argentine (Brassica napus L.) and Polish ( L.) canola and rapeseed.
+The ability of flea beetles to maintain large overwintering populations has made them persistent spring pests of mustard and Argentine (B. napus L.) and Polish (L.) canola and rapeseed.

-Flea beetles feed on plants belonging to the mustard family (Cruciferae) grown throughout the Northern Great Plains of North America (North Dakota, South Dakota, Montana, and Northwestern Minnesota, Manitoba, Saskatchewan, Alberta, and the Peace River District of British Columbia).
+Flea beetles feed on plants belonging to the mustard family (Brassicaceau Cruciferae) grown throughout the Northern Great Plains of North America (North Dakota, South Dakota, Montana and Northwestern Minnesota; Manitoba, Saskatchewan, Alberta and the Peace River District of British Columbia).

-Eight flea beetle species are known to attack canola, mustard, and rapeseed.
+At least eight flea beetle species are known to attack canola, mustard, and rapeseed.
 Of these, only the crucifer flea beetle, Phyllotreta cruciferae (Goeze) and the striped flea beetle, Phyllotreta striolata (F.), which were both introduced from Eurasia, are significant pests.
+Both of these species are considered naturalized in North America.

 The economic impact of flea beetles on crop production varies with population densities.
 Yield losses of about 10% are common where flea beetles are abundant, even when the crop is protected with insecticides.
 A one per cent yield reduction per acre results in a total crop loss of about $25 - $35 million.
 Annual crop losses in North America from flea beetles probably exceed $300 million.